Eugene (wrestler): Teaming with William Regal (2004–2005)

-On the April 5, 2004 episode of Raw, Dinsmore made his World Wrestling Entertainment (WWE) debut as Eugene.
-WWE wrote Eugene as the "special" and overly excited nephew of Raw General Manager Eric Bischoff, who had savant-like wrestling ability from watching his favorites on television, Dinsmore has described his portrayal of Eugene as being inspired by a trainer's autistic child and Dustin Hoffman's performance in the film Rain Man.
+On the April 5, 2004, episode of Raw, Dinsmore made his World Wrestling Entertainment (WWE) debut as Eugene.
+WWE wrote Eugene as the "special" and overly excited nephew of Raw General Manager Eric Bischoff, who had savant-like wrestling ability from watching his favorites on television, Dinsmore has described his portrayal of Eugene as being inspired by Rip Rogers' autistic child and Dustin Hoffman's performance in the film Rain Man.
 Bischoff soon placed him under the care of the newly returned William Regal.
 Although Regal was originally dispirited at having to manage Eugene, he would grow fond of him and the two would quickly become firm friends.
-In May 2004, Eugene began a feud with Jonathan Coachman, who attempted to banish him from WWE (only to be stopped by The Rock).
-The feud culminated in Eugene's pay-per-view debut, when he defeated Coachman at Bad Blood.
-Eugene then feuded with Triple H, which led to a match between the two at SummerSlam, which Eugene lost.
-Two weeks later on Raw, they fought a no disqualification match, which Eugene won after interference from Randy Orton.
+In May, Eugene began a feud with Jonathan Coachman, who attempted to banish him from WWE (only to be stopped by The Rock).
+The feud culminated in Eugene's pay-per-view debut, when he defeated Coachman at Bad Blood on June 13.
+Eugene then feuded with Triple H, which led to a match between the two at SummerSlam on August 15, which Eugene lost.
+Two weeks later on the August 30 episode of Raw, they fought a no disqualification match, which Eugene won after interference from Randy Orton.
 The next week, they had a steel cage match, which Eugene lost and suffered a kayfabe dislocated shoulder, ending the feud.

 After taking a few weeks off to sell his injuries, he feuded with his uncle, Eric Bischoff.
 This led to a match at the first-ever Taboo Tuesday pay-per-view on October 19.
 The fan-chosen (via voting at WWE's website) stipulation for the match was that the loser would have his head shaved.
 Eugene won this match (with help from Mr. McMahon) and subsequently shaved Bischoff's head.

 With Regal, Eugene won his first and only championship in WWE, taking the World Tag Team Championship from La Résistance on the November 15 episode of Raw.
 Eugene suffered an injury at New Year's Revolution on January 9, 2005, in a match with Christian and Tyson Tomko, after botching a dropkick.
 Although they won the match, he suffered a ruptured left patellar ligament, which required surgery and sidelined him for six months.
 This also cost him the World Tag Team Championship, which Regal lost to La Résistance when forced to defend at a house show on January 16, teamed with Jonathan Coachman as a substitute.
-During recovery, Eugene made a surprise appearance at WrestleMania 21, delivering a promo until being interrupted and attacked by Muhammad Hassan and Daivari.
+During recovery, Eugene made a surprise appearance at WrestleMania 21 on April 3, delivering a promo until being interrupted and attacked by Muhammad Hassan and Daivari.
 He would be saved by returning Hulk Hogan, after he attacked the villainous duo.